kailash-manasarovar/statement/docs/timeline/2024/november.md

 - The interview must have been a set up.
 - Do they live-stream the various humiliating female-tech-colleague events direct onto porn networks the afternoon prior to a sedated sex-slave spy-cam event?
-- Does this sort of thing drum up *massive* subscription fee income?
+- Does this sort of thing drum up *massive* subscription-fee income?
 - After getting fired from Polygon, I contact Joel about jobs again.
 - Joel arranges an initial chat with Sebastian at Nexera for the 4th November.